moofik/laravel-resource-extensions/README.md

 }
 ```

+After that, our collection will obtain three new methods.
+First (and we need it now) is "applyPolicy" which return resource itself, so that we can use chaining or return its result directly from controller method.
-After that we also can use policies with ExtendableResourceCollection subclasses (see 1.)
+We also can use policies with ExtendableResourceCollection subclasses (see 1.)
 In that case policy will be applied to every underlying resource of RestrictableResource subclass.
 Below is how we can use it inside controller methods:
 ```php
 public function allRequests(Guard $guard, RepairOffersRepository $repairOfferRepository) {